 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Taking clorazepate with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Tranxene T-Tab with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with clorazepate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Tranxene T-Tab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all other medicines you use.

 More about Tranxene T-Tab (clorazepate)

 - Check interactions

 - Compare alternatives

 - Drug images

 - Drug class: benzodiazepines

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.